 What Are the Costs of Utilities and Groceries in LA

 No matter where you go, some expenses are just unavoidable.
 When it comes to basic utilities like electricity, water, garbage, heating, and cooling, as a resident of LA, you should be expected to pay around $140.
 On top of that, you’ll need an additional $65 for unlimited internet data.

 The next thing to think about is food.
 When getting groceries and cooking by yourself, you should still expect to spend more than the national average.
 Additionally, if you plan on taking advantage of a vibrant food scene that has everything from food trucks to upscale restaurants, expect that your monthly food budget increases.
+However, you can work your way around this by redeeming coupons and utilizing different deals restaurants have to offer.
 A meal in an inexpensive diner in LA is roughly $20, while a three-course lunch for two people in a mid-range restaurant is around $75.